F1 team Haas terminates Russian driver Mazepin's contract

-The decision comes on the back of F1’s decision to terminate its contract with the Russian GP.
-That contract had been until 2025.
+KANNAPOLIS, N.C.
+(AP) — Russian driver Nikita Mazepin was dropped by Haas F1 despite the FIA ruling he could compete in Formula One races under a neutral flag.

-Haas also ended its sponsorship with Russian company Uralkali, owned by Mazepin’s father.
+Haas also ended its sponsorship with Uralkali, the Russian fertilizer company owned by Mazepin’s father.
+Dmitry Mazepin is a close ally of Russian President Vladimir Putin and his son’s contract to drive was linked to the team sponsorship.

 “As with the rest of the Formula 1 community, the team is shocked and saddened by the invasion of Ukraine and wishes for a swift and peaceful end to the conflict,” Haas said in a statement Saturday.

-“I will have more to say in the coming days,” Mazepin said in his tweet.
+Pietro Fittipaldi, the grandson of two-time F1 champion Emerson Fittipaldi, is the reserve driver for Haas.
+He competed in two races for Haas in 2020 as the replacement for injured driver Romain Grosjean.

-Last week, Haas removed Uralkali sponsorship and ran plain white cars on the final day of pre-season testing in Barcelona, instead of the typically red, white and blue with a livery that resembles the Russian flag.
+The 25-year-old was born in Miami and holds dual citizenship in Brazil and the United States.
+Fittipaldi, who lives in North Carolina not far from Haas’ primary headquarters, ran three IndyCar races last season.
+He was in Abu Dhabi for the F1 season finale when Mazepin tested positive for COVID-19, but Fittipaldi was not eligible to replace him in the car because he’d not been on track that weekend.

-Pre-season testing continues in Bahrain next week before the season-opening race there on March 20.
+F1 testing continues in Bahrain next week.
+The season opens March 20 in Bahrain.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports